- 1 Diarrhea treatment

 - Thaw your food in the microwave.

-– Wash dishes with soap and water specially if raw meat has been placed on them.
+- Wash dishes with soap and water especially if raw meat has been placed on them.

 - Wash your dishes well right after eating.